 Chinese silk - a fragment from 2nd century BC

 Other goods traded with China (besides silk and other luxury items - jewellery, spice, perfumes, animal skins) included the war-horses (Nisaean horses) used so effectively by the Parthian heavy cavalry.
 The pomegranate and vine went east to China, while peaches and apricots came west in exchange.
 "Chinese iron" - steel, that is - was also a much-valued import in the west (although the Parthian steel, used in armour for men and horses, was also valued).
 Few merchants travelled the entire route - they relied on middle men, especially the Sogdians with their capital at Samarkhand.
 There are some touching letters written by a Sogdian wife abandoned in China when her husband did not come back for her.
 More about the Sogdian letters here.

-Under Parthian rule, Mesopotamia (between the rivers Euphrates and Tigris) became a prosperous and cosmopolitan region.
+Under Parthian rule, Mesopotamia (between the rivers Euphrates and Tigris), now fully integrtaed into the Parthian empire, became a prosperous and cosmopolitan region.
 The cities of Ctesiphon-Seleuceia and Dura-Europos became important multi-racial and multi-cultural centres, growing rich from the great trade routes between east and west.
 Judaism, Christianity, Zoroastrianism (and its offshoot Mithraism) and pagan cults all flourished side-by-side.
 Economic migrants were enticed to settle in the region.
 They included:

 - Arabs - immigrants from the Arabian peninsula who dominated the wealthy caravan cities of Hatra and Palmyra.